Information for Students Applying for Fall 2022

 The Iowa Board of Regents has waived the requirement for students needing to submit either an ACT or SAT in order to be admitted for the Fall 2022 term.
 Students who wish to be considered for admission without a test score may leave the test score section blank on the application.
 An individual review process will be used to make an admission decision for students who do not self-report a test score as part of their application.
 Students admitted to the University of Iowa without test scores may also be considered for direct admission to University of Iowa academic programs and some merit scholarships awarded by the Office of Admissions.

 Evaluation Without Test Scores

-If you do not provide an ACT or SAT test score at the time of application, you may be required to submit additional academic documents, transcripts, or a personal statement to receive an admission decision.
-Students will be contacted via email for any additional documents.
+If a student does not provide an ACT or SAT test score at the time of application, they may be required to submit additional academic documents, transcripts, or a personal statement to receive an admission decision.
+Students will be contacted via email if any additional documents are required.

-If a personal statement is needed, this is an opportunity for the admission committee to get to know you beyond the information you supplied in the application and your grades on a transcript.
+If a personal statement is requested, applicants should use this opportunity for the admission committee to get to know the student beyond what is supplied in the application or on a transcript.
 Applicants may meet the personal statement requirement by submitting ONE of the following: